10 Best Practices for Selling Aftermarket Products

 4. Review the Warranty

 Going over the factory warranty with your customer will help illustrate that it does not cover everything - something many consumers mistakenly believe.
-This educational approach can help your customer understand the value – and limitations – of additional protection products.
+This educational approach can help your customer understand additional protection products' value – and limitations.
 Our FLITE tablet menu has a factory warranty tool that automates this process.

 5. Focus on Education and Building Value